lucidrains/flash-cosine-sim-attention/README.md

 - Thanks for Arthur, now at 2-4x faster for forwards autoregressive, 1-2x faster for backwards. float 16 causal still facing some numerical issues

+- All tests now pass for F16 and the transformer trains!
+Big thanks to Arthur 🙏

 ## Todo

 - [ ] attention bias should be able to accept dimensions of an extra batch dimension, for Alphafold2 like attention biasing